oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 NOTE: this need not require much additional effort:  if an application is built incrementally, keep copies of each runnable version, especially early in the development process.

+### Technical debt

+Example: applications not updated to use latest MELD library version.

+Example: deprecated environment and/or library dependencies allowed to accumulate.